sensu/sensu-docs/content/sensu-go/6.3/api/business-service-monitoring.md

 ### Example

-The following example demonstrates a request to the `/service-components` API endpoint to create the service component `postgresql-component`.
+The following example demonstrates a request to the `/service-components` API endpoint to create the service component `postgresql-3`.

 {{< code shell >}}
 curl -X POST \